spences10/scottspence.com/copy/faq.md

 ## What's my ideal role?

-Working in an agile environment using best practices for development.
+Creating educational content in the form of conference and meetup talks, videos, blog posts and workshops.

 Working in a _team_ of other developers where there is an emphasis on technical development.

-A good percentage of pair programming on the team.
+A good percentage of pair programming and collaboration on the team.

-Working with React, Gatsby, Netlify, Vercel, Next.js and GitHub.
+Working with Svelte, React, Gatsby, Netlify, Vercel, Next.js and GitHub.

 **If you really want to grab my attention,** tell me how you collaborate, how you keep quality high, how you contribute back to the